shotstack/picture-in-picture-demo/README.md

-# Shotstack Watermarker Demo
+# Shotstack Picture-in-Picture Demo

-This project demonstrates how to use the Shotstack cloud video editing API to build an application that adds a watermark to your video using a form.
+This project demonstrates how to use the Shotstack cloud video editing API to build an application that adds picture-in-picture functionality to your video using a form.

-An HTML web form allows the user to input a video and watermark, decide where to place this watermark, and set other advanced options such as scale, opacity and offsets.
-A video is then created by the Shotstack API that overlays the watermark on top of the video.
+An HTML web form allows the user to input a base video and picture-in-picture video, decide where to place it, and set other options such as scale, length and offsets.
+A video is then created by the Shotstack API that overlays the picture-in-picture video on top of the video.

-View the live demo at: https://shotstack.io/demo/watermarker/
+View the live demo at: https://shotstack.io/demo/pip/

 The demo is built using Node JS and can be used with either Express Framework or deployed as a serverless projects using AWS Lambda and API Gateway.